Quick Memory Tips - 5 Powerful Strategies

-These are discussed in detail on the rest of this site.
+There are plenty of other steps you can take to improve your memory even more, which I discuss in detail throughout this site.
 A great place to start is my Get a Better Memory page.

-After reading this list of tips, you might also want to check out my quick guide to how memory works.
+After reading these tips, you might also want to check out my quick guide to how memory works.

 Your "attention" is how tightly you focus on new information.
-I can tell you right now that if you are not focusing intently - if your mind is wandering or you are "out of it" - you are not going to remember well.
-What you want to do is increase your brain's power of concentration, plus you want to be able to crank this up whenever you need to.
+I can tell you right now that if you are not focusing intently - if your mind is wandering or you are distracted - you are not going to remember well.
+What you want to do is increase your brain's power of concentration and be able to switch it on whenever you need to.

 Below are some quick fixes for increasing your concentration right now.

-2. Breath from your belly.
+2. Breathe from your belly.
 Many people are shallow breathers and don't know it.
 Take several deep, slow breaths from your belly.
 Stomach breathing activates the brain's Theta waves, which research shows improves memory.
-Deep breathing also increases the oxygen flow to your brain cells, which helps "wake them up".
+Deep breathing also increases the oxygen flow to your brain cells, which helps "wake them up."

 5. Play a brain game.
 Puzzles and brain teasers force your mind to get into concentration mode.
 You can play brain games on paper or with friends, and you can also play them online.
-One of my favorite online free memory games is Lightning Librarian (shown at right).
+Check out my page of free memory games to warm up your mind.

-6. Eat a brain snack or meal.
+6. Eat a brain-friendly meal.
 A meal heavy on carbs and sugar will kill your concentration because of the way it spikes (and then crashes) your blood sugar.
 Similarly, skipping meals tends to make you light-headed.
 Instead, eat a small, balanced meal.
-Include foods that help the brain operate well, such as fish, vegetables, and whole grains.
+Include foods that help the brain operate well, such as fish, vegetables, nuts, and olive oil.
+Research on the Mediterranean diet shows modest benefits for memory and cognitive function.

 7. Squeeze your right fist, then your left fist.
 One study found that squeezing your fists in a particular order during memory tasks can improve recall.